I never thoughts I'd be writing a piece about carob. Especially after seemingly abandoning my blog for so long.

 If like me you've always thought of carob as the poor relation of chocolate give it another chance.
 You may be pleasantly surprised.

-Better people than I have already written extensively about carob
+Better people than I have already written extensively about carob.

 Next time I'm in Portugal I'm looking forward to trying more carob products.
 I still don't want to eat it as a chocolate substitute because that way lies disappointment.
 But as an ingredient in its own right?